-In late 2013, the English Language and Foundation Studies Centre in partnership with the University of Newcastle's Centre of Excellence in Equity for Higher Education demonstrated its commitment to leadership in the field with the establishment of the academic journal International Studies in Widening Participation , which publishes two volumes of papers per year.
-The Centre has also played a leading role in the establishment of the Centre of Excellence in Equity for Higher Education at the University.
+In late 2013, the English Language and Foundation Studies Centre in partnership with the University of Newcastle's Centre of Excellence in Equity for Higher Education demonstrated its commitment to leadership in the field with the establishment of the academic journal International Studies in Widening Participation, which publishes two volumes of papers per year.

-For more information about the research activities of the University of Newcastle's English Language and Foundation Studies Centre, please contact our Head of Research and Development, Dr Anna Bennett.
+For more information about the research activities of the University of Newcastle's English Language and Foundation Studies Centre, please contact our Research Manager, Dr Jo Hanley.